rmarx/quicker/README.md

 # quicker
-NodeJS/TypeScript implementation of the IETF QUIC protocol (https://github.com/quicwg).
+NodeJS/TypeScript implementation of the IETF QUIC and HTTP/3 protocols (https://github.com/quicwg).
 Maintained by Hasselt University, see quic.edm.uhasselt.be.

 Installation/testing is easiest via the dockerfile (see scripts/docker_setup/main/dockerfile).